 Top 8 Questions to Ask When Hiring a Shopify Developer

 Powering over 1.7 million businesses in 175 countries, Shopify is undoubtedly one of today’s most sought-after hosted eCommerce platforms.
-It has a market share of 23% and ranks among the top three eCommerce platforms.
+It has a market share of 32% and ranks among the top two eCommerce platforms.

 Some notable features that encourage online merchants to switch to Shopify are easy setup, flexibility, relatively affordable pricing plans, out-of-the-box marketing tools, smooth operation, and no hosting worries as it is a SaaS platform.
 According to a report, Shopify is the top eCommerce platform that online merchants love to migrate to.